setavenger/blindbit-oracle/README.md

 - [ ] Remove unnecessary panics.
 - [ ] Convert hardcoded serialisation assertions into constants (?)
 - [x] Use x-only 32 byte public keys instead of scriptPubKey
+- [ ] Don't create all DBs by default, only those which are needed and activated
+- [ ] Check import paths (SilentPaymentBackend/.../...)

 ### Low Priority